codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 Notes:
 - Helm repository connection was attached to the pipeline (see step 4 above)
-- mychart is a chart that exists in the connected repository
+- mychart is a chart that exists in the connected repository.
-- no ACTION is provided, meaning `install` by default
+- no ACTION is provided, meaning `install` by default.

 ### Example: Pushing a Chart